Set up PostfixAdmin on Ubuntu 26.04

 Create a new MySQL user and database using the following commands:

-Open the file with your text file:
+Open the file with your text editor:

 sudo nano /var/www/postfixadmin/config.local.php